reflectoring/reflectoring.github.io/content/blog/2023/2024-01-27-deserialize-with-jsoncreator.md

         return mapper;
     }
 ````
-Now if we run our tests, we can see that the test passes even without the use of `@JsonProperty`.
+If we run our tests now, we can see that the test passes even without the use of `@JsonProperty`.
 This is because we registed the Jackson Parameters module by adding
 **mapper.registerModule(new ParameterNamesModule())**.
 This is a Jackson module that allows accessing parameter names without explicitly specifying the `@JsonProperty` annotation.
 {{% info title="Additional Notes" %}}
 Another option is to register the `Jdk8Module` which includes the `ParameterNamesModule` along with other modules.